-The Yellow Bellflower apple tree is an old colonial fruit.
+The Yellow Bellflower apple is one of the first named American varieties.
 A favorite for baked apples.
 This variety has fruit that’s quite variable in size, with attractive lemon yellow color and pinkish-blush in sunny exposures.
 Flesh whitish, firm, fine-grained, rather tender, aromatic, quite acidic early in season.
 Usually picked on the tart side, then mellowed in storage for several months.

 Choose rootstock type depending on availability:

 Malus domestica Standard sized seedling rootstock.
 This is what trees were historically grafted on.
 These will be large trees that will grow for a century or more due to their cold hardiness and drought tolerance.
 Plant 25 feet or more apart.

 M111 Semi Dwarf rootstock.
 3/4 size of standard.
 A good compromise if you want a slightly smaller tree.
 Plant 15 feet or more apart.

 M7 Semi Dwarf, Smaller than M111.
 Probably not as long lived, but produces sooner.
 Longer lived than M26.
 Plant 12 feet or more apart.

 M26 Dwarf, Short lived (a few decades), fast producing, needs staked, not drought tolerant or as cold hardy, plant as close to 1-2 feet apart.